 - Bingo Nights (NEW in 2020!)

 - Health Expo with Jersey Village Senior Outreach (NEW in 2020!)

 - Concerts in the Park Series (NEW in 2020!)

 - Spring Fling Nature Festival

-Spring Fling Nature Festival

-Easter Egg Hunt
+- Easter Egg Hunt

-Adult Easter Egg Hunt (NEW in 2020!)
+- Adult Easter Egg Hunt (NEW in 2020!)

-Independence Day Parade
+- Independence Day Parade

-Movies in the Village
+- Movies in the Village

-Eats in the Streets Food Truck Festival
+- Eats in the Streets Food Truck Festival

-Fall Frolic Trunk-or-Treat
+- Fall Frolic Trunk-or-Treat

-Texas State Arbor Day
+- Texas State Arbor Day

-Holiday in the Village
+- Holiday in the Village

-Farmer's Market
+- Farmer's Market

-Most events are held in the open space and covered basketball court at Ark Henry Park.
-The events are scheduled through out the years and have a high Well Henry Park.
-The events are scheduled through out the years and have a high wel participation in the community.
+Most events are held in the open space and covered basketball court at Clark Henry Park.
+The events are scheduled through out the years and have a high level participation in the community.